gnolang/faucet-hub/README.md

 # Gno Faucet Hub
-The Gno Faucet Hub is a place where all Gno faucets come together.
+Welcome to the Gno Faucet Hub, the platform where all Gno blockchain faucets come together.

+The Faucet Hub serves as a collective access point where developers can obtain Gno tokens to test and develop applications on a variety of Gno testnets.

+The Faucet Hub is live on [faucet.gnoteam.com](https://faucet.gnoteam.com).

 ## Adding your faucet to the Hub